lpinzari/sql-psql-udy/00_psql_setup/15_populate_uniy_tables.md

 **Now, we have almost all the instruments to create** the `.sql` file to create and populate the tables in the `uniy` database.

-In the next lessons we'll introduce few more concepts:
+In the next lessons we'll introduce a few more concepts:

 - **Adding Records** Using `SELECT`
 - `DELETE` statement